Resident Parking permit terms and questions

 - in Controlled Parking Zones (CPZ)

-- where bays are not marked and signed as 'Beyond This Point' during the controlled hours.
+- where a bay is not marked and signed as 'Beyond This Point' during the controlled hours.

-The permits are valid for 12 months.
-Renewal notifications are issued before their expiry date which is shown on the permit.
+Resident parking permits are valid for 12 months.
+Notifications are sent out before the permit expires.
+The expiry date is shown on the parking permit.

-You cannot park in the zone during the controlled hours until the permit has been issued.
+We take no responsibility for postal delays.
+It is the holders’ responsibility to renew and display a valid permit at all times.
+You cannot park in a zone during the controlled hours until the permit has been issued.

-You are not entitled to apply for a resident permit if:
+You are not eligible to apply for a Resident parking permit if:

-- the address is listed by the council for business use.
+- the address is listed by London Borough of Harrow for business use.

 - the vehicle exceeds 2.08 metres in height and or 5.50 metres in length, and/or 5 tonnes in weight.

-The permit remains the property of the London Borough of Harrow, which reserves the right to withdraw or invalidate it if:
+The permit remains the property of the London Borough of Harrow.
+We reserve the right to withdraw or invalidate a permit if:

 - The permit holder ceases to be a resident within the CPZ.